AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

 };
 ```

-Then, we need to determine if the currently selected node is a `TextNode` and the selection is collapsed.
+Then, we need to determine if the currently selected node is a `TextNode` and if the selection is collapsed.

+If so, we will ignore key event.

 ```dart
 // ...